9 Best Face Masks for Summer

 Types of coronavirus face masks for summer

 As the official start of summer rapidly approaches, temperatures are already heating up across the country.
 But as the Covid-19 pandemic continues, face masks have become an accessory as common as a pair of shades—and they are a crucial tool in the fight against the virus.
+(Be sure not to make any of these face mask mistakes.)

 “Covid-19 is passed from one person to another through respiratory droplets (cough/sneeze),” explains emergency room physician Jay Woody, MD, chief medical officer of Intuitive Health in Plano, Texas.
 “To mitigate the spread of coronavirus, we follow the recommendations of the CDC, which are to wear a face covering whenever in public.
 Any covering that completely covers the mouth and the nose is effective.”
 (Here are the 9 things you need to know about coronavirus face masks.)